imaginatexr/conditionalprocedurediagram/README.md

 Above command will create dist folder in root director of project , please use dist folder content to deploy on server.

-Optinal
+**Optinal**

-if we are getting eroro which are related to css loader then execute below command
+if we are getting error which are related to css loader then execute below command

 **npm install css-loader --save**